Last updated 22 April 2022

 England had been more aggressive in mandating vaccination: the Compulsory Vaccination Act of 1853 required infants born in England and Wales to be vaccinated for smallpox, though it allowed an exemption for “those unfit for vaccination.”
 An 1871 expansion of the law tightened enforcement of the requirement.
 However, objections to compulsory vaccination led to an active, organized anti-vaccination movement.

 The British Vaccination Act of 1898 provided a conscience clause to allow exemptions to mandatory smallpox vaccination.
-This clause gave rise to the term “conscientious objector,” which later came to refer to those opposed to military service.
+This clause gave rise to the term “conscientious objector,” which later referred to those opposed to military service.
 By the end of 1898, magistrates had issued more than 200,000 vaccination exemptions.

-Today in the United States, all states require that children be vaccinated for certain diseases before school entry (the required immunizations vary by state).
+Today in the United States, all states require children be vaccinated for certain diseases before school entry (the required immunizations vary by state).
 A variety of exemptions are allowed, depending on state and local regulations.
-Mississippi and West Virginia offer only medical exemptions to vaccination.
+As of April 2022, .
 In other states, medical, religious, and often philosophical/personal belief exemptions are available.
-The California legislature passed a law in 2015 that eliminates non-medical exemptions; this will go into effect in mid-2016.

 All 50 states allow children to be exempted from vaccination requirements for medical reasons.
 These reasons generally include the following situations: